 The rich Saudi Cup is a day of action-packed racing with purses of $29.2 million.
 It is a series of eight races much like the Breeders’ Cup but run in Riyadh, Saudi Arabia at the King Abdulaziz Racetrack.
 The Jockey Club of Saudi Arabia hosts this horse racing, and the main event – the $20 million Saudi Cup – has a purse higher than the Dubai World Cup (G1) and Pegasus World Cup (G1) have ever been.
 And of course, Saudi Cup betting odds are always available.

 The odds to win the Saudi Cup 2021 will soon be available.
-The odds are subject to change so it's worth checking back with this page as often as possible.
-The Saudi Cup 2021 odds were last updated on September 15 2020.
+The odds are subject to change so it’s worth checking back with this page as often as possible.
+The Saudi Cup odds 2021 were last updated on February 18, 2021:

 |2021 Saudi Cup Winners Odds|